 15. Explain the reasons for any program changes or adjustments.

 This ICR seeks no program changes or adjustments affecting burden.
 The information collections are being revised to incorporate updated analog film radiograph standards and new parallel standards for digital radiographs that DOL proposed in an NPRM issued on June 13, 2013 (78 FR 35575).
-If the proposed rules are adopted in final, physicians obtaining x-rays on digital radiography systems would submit the radiograph in electronic format to the OWCP in conjunction with claims for Federal black lung benefits.
-The DOL believes the NPRM would not impose a new information collection, change the actual information collected, or the estimated information collection (paperwork) burdens imposed on the public and invites comments about the determination.
+If the proposed rules were adopted in final, physicians obtaining x-rays on digital radiography systems would submit the radiograph in electronic format to the OWCP in conjunction with claims for Federal black lung benefits.
+The DOL believes the NPRM would not impose a new information collection, change the actual information collected, or the estimated information collection (paperwork) burdens imposed on the; however, the additional format option could be considered a change to the existing information collection, as currently approved under the PRA..

 16. For collections of information whose results will be published, outline plans for tabulation and publication.
 Address any complex analytical techniques that will be used.
 Provide the time schedule for the entire project, including beginning and ending dates of the collection information, completion of report, publication dates, and other actions.